 For those mature travelers who have been around the block a few times and might have a few extra dollars to spend on their travels, consider Frommer’s China guide.
 While Frommer’s offers a more current guide on the major cities in China, this older guide covers the entire country.

 • Pros: Easy-to-read pages with bigger fonts (Lonely Planet is tiny!); helpful guides to food and popular dishes; ratings based on being kid-friendly or even overrated.
+The guide also includes top experiences in China, offering a curated selection of must-see attractions and unique activities.

 • Cons: No pictures; This guide also hasn’t been updated since 2012, so some of the information is outdated.